byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - **Non-determinism:** The order in which threads execute can vary, making it difficult to reproduce bugs consistently.
 Race conditions (discussed below) can appear intermittently.
 *Deadlocks:** Threads can get stuck waiting for each other indefinitely, leading to a program freeze.
-- **Heisenbugs:** Bugs that disappear or change their behavior when you try to observe them (e.g., Using a debugger, or print() statements).
+- **Heisenbugs:** Bugs that disappear or change their behavior when you try to observe them (e.g., Using a bugger, or print() statements).
 This can happen because the act of debugging can alter the timing and execution order of threads.

 Logging (writing print statements to a file), can help track the flow of execution and the state of assignments and programs.